indiesquidge/idiomatic-redux/README.md

 be dispatched inline, using abstracted functions to encapsulate the action types helps document what kinds of actions can be dispatched without worrying about the action's internal structure.

+*Selectors* - functions (usually prefixed with `get`) used to encapsulate the knowledge about the *state* shape so that the components don't have to rely on it; so named because they "select" something from the state and use it to prepare data to be displayed by the UI.

 ### Recommended Component Architecture: